Uniswap/interface/README.md

 The last line of the output will have the IPFS hash.
 Different machines should output the same hash in order to publish the release.

-# Summary
-Added integration tests for wrapping.
-Pipeline runs tests and deploy results on gh-page (in case of my branch it would be https://niemam29.github.io/dxswap-dapp/ not sure how it would work on develop on master) on each pull request and each day

 # Run tests
 ### Remember to start server
 `yarn start`